Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Grant all members of the DevOps team the role of Project Editor on the production project.
 - [x] Create a custom role that combines the required permissions.
 Grant the DevOps team the custom role on the production project.
 - [ ] Create a custom role that combines the required permissions.
 Grant the DevOps team the custom role on the organization level.

+The best approach is:

+**3. Create a custom role that combines the required permissions.
+Grant the DevOps team the custom role on the production project.**

+### Explanation:

+**Option 3: Create a custom role that combines the required permissions.
+Grant the DevOps team the custom role on the production project.**
+- **Principle of Least Privilege:** By creating a custom role, you ensure that the DevOps team has exactly the permissions they need to perform their tasks, and nothing more.
+This minimizes security risks.
+- **Scoped Access:** Granting the custom role specifically on the production project ensures that permissions are limited to the relevant scope, preventing unnecessary access to other projects or environments.
+- **Avoiding Future Broadening of Permissions:** Custom roles are defined by you and will not change unless you update them, so future changes to Google Cloud products or predefined roles won't inadvertently grant additional permissions.

+**Why Other Options are Wrong:**

+**Option 1: Grant all members of the DevOps team the role of Project Editor on the organization level.**
+- **Excessive Permissions:** This grants broad access to all projects within the organization, not just the production project.
+It violates the principle of least privilege.
+- **Risk of Misuse:** Any changes or actions taken by the DevOps team could impact all projects, increasing the risk of accidental or malicious changes.

+**Option 2: Grant all members of the DevOps team the role of Project Editor on the production project.**
+- **Excessive Permissions:** The Project Editor role includes broad permissions that might not all be necessary for the DevOps team, increasing the potential for misuse or accidental changes.
+- **Future Broadening of Permissions:** If Google Cloud changes the permissions associated with the Project Editor role, the DevOps team could gain additional permissions that are not intended.

+**Option 4: Create a custom role that combines the required permissions.
+Grant the DevOps team the custom role on the organization level.**
+- **Excessive Scope:** Granting the custom role at the organization level provides permissions beyond the production project, which is not necessary and increases security risks.
+- **Increased Risk:** Similar to option 1, this could lead to unintended changes or access across the entire organization.

+### Conclusion:
+Creating a custom role and granting it specifically on the production project (Option 3) provides a tailored, secure, and controlled approach, adhering to Google-recommended practices and the principle of least privilege.

 **[⬆ Back to Top](#table-of-contents)**